 As part of our Faces of the City series we chat to inspiring people doing great things in their chosen industries.
-The female power-duo of New Zealand fashion label twenty-seven names certainly fall into that bracket, and we were lucky enough to speak with Anjali Burnett, one half of that duo ahead of the brand's impending opening of the new twenty-seven names shop at Commercial Bay this autumn.
+The female power-duo of New Zealand fashion label twenty-seven names certainly fall into that bracket, and we were lucky enough to speak with Anjali Burnett, one half of that duo ahead of the brand's impending opening of the new twenty-seven names shop at Commercial Bay this winter.

 How did you get started in the fashion industry, and what were your goals starting out?